fgaim/TiALD/README.md

 - Macro F1 scores for each task
 - Per-class precision, recall, and F1 scores

-The summary of results is logged to the terminal and can optionally be saved to a detailed JSON file using the `--ooutput_file` flag.
+The summary of results is logged to the terminal and can optionally be saved to a detailed JSON file using the `--output_file` flag.

-> The aggregate `TiALD Score` reported in the paper is an arthmetic mean of the task-level macro F1 scores.
+The aggregate `TiALD Score` reported in the paper is an arthmetic mean of the task-level macro F1 scores.

 ## Citation